Max holds a B.S. in mass communications from SIU, an M.A. in communications from U of I, and is pursuing an MBA from Webster University.

-- If you're portable PowerCore charger is not charging quickly, try using another wall charger.
-A 2 amp charger will fully recharge your device over 12 hours.
+- If your portable PowerCore charger is not charging quickly, try using another wall charger.
+A two-amp charger will fully recharge your device over 12 hours.
 A higher-output charger will power up your device faster.

 - If you've noticed that the PowerCore doesn't charge while you have devices connected to it that are charging, that's because it's not possible to do that.
 This is not good for the battery, and as a result Anker doesn't make it possible for the user to do that.